aninuth/aninuth.github.io/_posts/2025-08-26-eeg-ml-project.md

 Separating by electrode type helped quite a bit, and I could probably have come up with a more complex electrode-type feature that would have helped even more.
 As it stood, the experimental sequence I had at the moment was as follows:

+1. Mask individual nodes/edges
+2. Reconstruct raw signals/spectra
+3. Use a VAE to generate node/graph level representation.

-Masking nodes/edges, reconstruct raw signals/spectra -> VAE to generate node/graph level representation.
+1. Masking nodes/edges, reconstruct raw signals/spectra -> VAE to generate node/graph level representation.

 ////spectrogram loss